JSON Functions

 JFILTER

 The JFILTER function filters the contents of a JSON (JavaScript Object Notation) array and returns an array containing elements that match the value associated with the filtered property.
 The first parameter contains the JSON array, the second parameter is the property key, and the third parameter is the property value.
 Function input parameters can not be NULL or empty.
-If not element matches the value, an empty array is returned.
+If no element matches the value, an empty array is returned.
 If the first parameter is not a JSON array, or if the second parameter is not a string, the function will return NULL.

 JFILTER(<'JsonArrayParameter'>,<PropertyKey_1>,<'PropertyValue_1'>)